-Southern Comfort: in 1874, M. W. Heron, a bartender at McCauley's Tavern just off Bourbon Street, came up with a beverage he called "Cuffs and Buttons," serving it directly from a whiskey barrel.
+In a stronger vein, M. W. Heron, a bartender at McCauley's Tavern just off Bourbon Street, came up with a beverage he called "Cuffs and Buttons" and began serving his mixture of liquer, fruit and spice directly from a whiskey barrel in 1874.
 A decade later, his concoction was renamed "Southern Comfort" and described as "The Grand Old Drink of the South" at the World's Centennial Exposition in New Orleans.
 By 1889, Heron was bottling Southern Comfort, with a label proclaiming "None Genuine but Mine."
 (The home depicted on the label since the l930s is Woodland Plantation in West Pointe a la Hache, Louisiana - now a bed and breakfast.)
 In l939, Southern Comfort became the first alcohol to jointly promote a movie and a beverage: the "Scarlet O'Hara," made with cranberry juice, and introduced to coincide with the release of "Gone With the Wind."
 It remains one of the most popular Southern Comfort drinks.

 Community Coffee and Tea suffered humble beginnings.
 When Henry Saurage founded the Full Weight Grocery in the early l900s in Baton Rouge, he began to package the ground and roasted coffee he prepared for his regular customers.
 Family members delivered the goods by horse and buggy to grocery stores throughout the state.
 The product line grew to include bagged and iced teas, the latter of which are available in a variety of fruit flavors.
 Community is now a firmly established and favored product throughout the South.
 New Orleans is dotted with locations of their cozy coffee houses, CC's.

-Luzianne: Luzianne was founded in 1903 by William Reily who provided his customers with already ground, ready-to-brew coffee, cutting down considerably on the time it took to indulge, making him a pioneer in the "convenience food" industry.
+Luzianne was founded in 1903 by William Reily who provided his customers with already ground, ready-to-brew coffee, cutting down considerably on the time it took to indulge and making him a pioneer in the "convenience food" industry.
 Increasingly popular with Southerners who live on sweet tea, Luzianne Tea is the #2 brand for bagged tea for brewing iced tea in the United States, second only to Lipton.
 In addition to Luzianne, Reily Foods Company owns the CDM Coffee brand and recently acquired the New England Tea and Coffee Company in Boston.